 Using credit cards frivolously, excessively or without discretion can damage your credit rating, leave you swamped in debt, bury you in interest payments, and even disqualify you from making important major purchases such as those cited here above.

-If you are new to the world of credit purchasing, we would advise that you begin with a look at The 10 Biggest Mistakes First-Time Credit Card Users Make.
+If you are new to the world of credit purchasing, I would advise that you begin with a look at the Biggest Oversights First-Time Credit Card Users Make.

 For those who aren’t necessarily new to credit cards but could use a bit of a crash course in best practices, read on.
 And don’t feel bad.
 These are common mistakes that many consumers make, even those with a long history of credit card use.
 But it’s never too late to start using your credit card(s) responsibly.
 You can start by avoiding these 10 Common Credit Card Mistakes.